-The word "senior" has several dictionary meanings, but the most relevant meaning in the context of the current analysis is a "person with higher standing or rank".161 A "leader" is defined as "a person who leads" or "a person who has commanding authority or influence".162 Consequently, the expression "leaders of DK" would refer to those individuals who had authority or influence in DK, while the addition of the word "senior" would suggest a hierarchy amongst those who had authority or influence.
+The word "senior" has several dictionary meanings, but the most relevant meaning in the context of the current analysis is a "person with higher standing or rank".
+A "leader" is defined as "a person who leads" or "a person who has commanding authority or influence".
+Consequently, the expression "leaders of DK" would refer to those individuals who had authority or influence in DK, while the addition of the word "senior" would suggest a hierarchy amongst those who had authority or influence.
 Within that hierarchy, only those individuals that had "higher rank or standing" than other leaders would, thus, be considered "senior leaders".
 The expression "senior leaders of DK", however, does not require that the senior leaders would be only those that had the highest, as against higher rank.

-The legislative history of the two instruments (the Statute and the Agreement) indicates that the term "senior leaders" was meant to "target" a "small number" of people from the leadership of DK.163 The selection of such individuals, however, was left to the Co-
+The legislative history of the two instruments (the Statute and the Agreement) indicates that the term "senior leaders" was meant to "target" a "small number" of people from the leadership of DK.
+10 The se-